Nastel/tnt4j-log4j/README.md

 ### LOG4J Appender

-All LOG4J messages can be routed to TNT4J event sinks via `TNT4JAppender` for Log4J, which allows developers to send event messages to
+All LOG4J messages can be routed to TNT4J event sinks via `com.jkoolcloud.tnt4j.logger.log4j.TNT4JAppender`, which allows developers to send event messages to TNT4J.
-TNT4J.

 Developers may also enrich event messages and pass context to TNT4J using hashtag enrichment scheme.
 Hashtags are used to decorate event messages with important metadata about each log message.
 This metadata is used to generate TNT4J tracking events: